cmtso/RJsandboxweb/motivation-letter.md

 Dear Professor Cook,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "Advancing Reproducible Research by Publishing R Markdown Notebooks as Interactive Sandboxes Using the learnr Package

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+" for publication in the R Journal.

+The manuscript introduces a new application of the 'learnr' package to help authors to make elements of their research analysis more readily reproducible to users.

 We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.